 - General Assembly- this global online learning business teaches coding, design, data, marketing, business, and career development

-One of the most often overlooked training resource is the East Baton Rouge Parish Library.
+One of the most often overlooked training resources is the East Baton Rouge Parish Library.
 Their Career Center is a free public service for employees looking to gain new skills and responsibilities.
 They offer trained help and resources to help identify your training needs.

 Another resource for training is Louisiana’s Higher Education system which includes the Louisiana Community College and Technical College System, Louisiana State University (LSU), University of Louisiana at Lafayette, and Southern University.